All-Pro Football 2K8

 All-Pro Football 2K8 is an American football game for seventh generation consoles.
-All-Pro Football 2K8 is the first football game to be published by 2K Sports since EA Sports purchased exclusive licenses to the intellectual properties of the NFL and NFLPA.
+All-Pro Football 2K8 is the first football game to be published by 2K since EA Sports purchased exclusive licenses to the intellectual properties of the NFL and NFLPA.
 John Elway, Barry Sanders, and Jerry Rice appear on the cover.

 Overview

 All-Pro Football 2K8 features a fictional league called the "All-Pro League", or 'APL'.
 The APL consists of 24 teams that are grouped into six divisions of four teams each.
 The league runs a sixteen-game schedule and holds a championship game at the end of the playoffs, similar to the NFL.

 Since the exclusivity deal the NFL has with EA only covers team licenses, 2K contracted the individual rights to over 240 retired NFL players to appear in the game.

 Even though there are no NFL teams in the game, the player can still create teams that resemble their NFL counterparts.
 A Create-a-Player feature allows the user to add in players that were not included in the roster.